 - A. Significant physical or mental incapacity. - 1.
-The following must occur for approval of an initial hardship request: - a.
-A significant physical or mental incapacity must be documented on a current medical verification form. - b.
+Some combination of Hthe following must occur for approval of an initial hardship request: - a.
+A significant physical or mental incapacity must be documented on a current medical verification form. - (1) The inability to participate due to the COVID-19 crisis, as determined by the DHS and based on the individual's ability to participate from home.
+If participation is not possible, sanctions will-may not be imposed during this crisis. - b.
 The individual must apply for or have a pending application for SSI or SSDI. - c.
-The individual must have submitted an application for or be active and in compliance with his/her employment plan with the Office of Rehabilitation Services (ORS) Vocational Rehabilitation. - 2.
-Subsequent incremental extensions require the following: - a.
+The individual must have submitted an application for or be active and in compliance with his/her employment plan with the Office of Rehabilitation Services (ORS) Vocational Rehabilitation. - d.
+Quarantine of the household due to the COVID-19 virus. - e.
+Illness of the applicant or a family member, due to the COVID-19 virus. - 2.
+Subsequent incremental extensions require some combination of the following: - a.
 Updated medical verification forms. - b.
 Documentation of the active status or documentation of the appeal of a denial of the SSI/SSDI application.